monirulHaque/Automata-and-Computability/readme.md

 # Lecture 4
 ## NFA (Non-deterministic Finite Automata)
 <p>NFA is basically DFA with less restrictions.
-Remember the [DFA properties](#dfa-deterministic-finite-automata)?
+Remember the properties of [DFA (Deterministic Finite Automata)](#dfa-deterministic-finite-automata)?
 NFAs are more flexible and expressive, allowing multiple transitions and epsilon transitions, while DFAs are more restrictive.</p>

 <p>Consider the example of previous class L<sub>25</sub>.
 In NFA we can just add an epsilon transition from the accept states of L<sub>23</sub> to L<sub>24</sub>'s starting state.
 For NFA, this always works on language with concatanations.
 </p>